guedesbruna/KR_forgetting_ontology/README.md

 It also requires the download of kr_functions.jar and lethe-standalone.jar, that can be found here: https://github.com/schlobac/kr_project2_explanation_by_forgetting

+**ALERT**:
-**ALERT**: time of execution diverges if the forgetting method is applied for highly connected nodes in more than 10 iterations.
+- Time of execution diverges if the forgetting method is applied for highly connected nodes in more than 10 iterations.
+- It might be the case Kernel needs to be interrupted in main_execution() function if it stops executing.
+It does not affect execution of posterior functions.